Learn how to craft a weight gain meal plan for the underweight teenage athlete. It’s not just about high calorie foods!

 Remember, food is the fuel your young athlete needs to perform at his or her best.

-Goals for Underweight Athletes
+Goals for Underweight Kids and Teens

 When young athletes are underweight, they need to know how to gain weight.
 The goal is to help them match their nutritional needs for growth and sport.

 Many underweight young athletes feel better, have more energy, and even gain weight when their nutritional requirements are met.
-Even better: they may improve their endurance, strength and stamina when they are at a healthy weight.
+Even better: They may improve their endurance, strength and stamina when they are at a healthy weight.

 For more youth sports nutrition advice, check out my book, Eat Like a Champion: Performance Nutrition for Your Young Athlete.

-Or join my online program, Eat Like a Champion, which helps athletes and parents learn about the importance of sports nutrition and how to put it to use in your everyday life.
+Join my online program, Eat Like a Champion, which helps athletes and parents learn about the importance of sports nutrition and how to put it to use in your everyday life.